 There are several herbicide options for controlling winter annual broadleaf weeds in wheat.
 Generally, fall applications will provide the best control of winter annual weeds with any herbicide, as long as the weeds have emerged.
 The majority of winter annual weeds usually will emerge in the fall, although you can still have some emergence in the spring, especially if precipitation after planting is limited in the fall.
 However, winter annual weeds that emerge in the spring often are not very competitive with the crop, at least in years when there is a good crop stand.
-We were fortunate this year, that most wheat stands are pretty good, so should be able to compete against the weeds.
+Some of the wheat stands are okay or better than last year, so you may want to keep an eye out on how the wheat is competing against the weeds once it warms up.